oemof/oemof-solph/README.rst

 Everybody is welcome to use and/or develop oemof.
 Read our `'Why should I contribute' <http://oemof.readthedocs.io/en/latest/about_oemof.html#why-should-i-contribute>`_ section.

+Contribution is already possible on a low level by simply fixing typos in oemof's documentation or rephrasing sections which are unclear.
+If you want to support us that way please fork the oemof repository to your own github account and make changes as described in the github guidelines: https://guides.github.com/activities/hello-world/

 .. contents::
     :depth: 1
     :local: